Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \textit{Challenges of story generation.} The production of long and coherent stories with a consistent narrative and developing characters (i.e., unique and changing properties over the temporal shift in the story) is one of the main challenges in story generation \citep{AlabdulkarimLP21}.
-Commonly employed decoding algorithms like beam search produce incoherent text for story generation \citep{WiherMC22}. \citet{LuWWJ22} propose a decoding algorithm with lookahead heuristics that enables foresight planning.
+Commonly employed decoding algorithms like beam search produce incoherent and repetitive text for story generation \citep{WiherMC22}.
+While effective for constrained tasks (e.g., translation), beam search performs poorly in open-ended story generation where many plausible continuations exist.
+This is because beam search maximizes sequence likelihood, favoring high-probability and generic continuations.
+In open-ended story generation, this can lead to degeneration phenomena such as repetition loops and loss of global coherence.
+To mitigate this, \citet{LuWWJ22} propose a decoding algorithm with lookahead heuristics that enables foresight planning.
+This requires that the constraints of the conditioned story can be formulated as logical expressions.